NewFrontDoor/newfrontdoor.org/src/js/content/featured/sixth.md

 <div class="text-slab"><em>Begin the journey</em></div>
 Interested in coming on board?
-Get in touch using the form below, or check us out further through our Social Media channels.
+Get in touch below or via our Social Media channels.
 <form>
   <div class="form-group group-1">
     <label hidden for="name">Name</label>